SATUNIX/Methodology/README.md

-# **Pentesting Methodology**
+# **Pentesting Methodology and Notation**

-Documented notes, process, and techniques used previously.
+Documented my notes, process, and techniques used previously.
+Feel free to follow my process, take my tips, make sure not to use tools listed just because i said so.
+Dont be a skid.
+Understand, develop, test, be ethical.
+Use the listing documents especially just as a process guide to assist and backtrack if you become stuck in tests.

+---

 ## **Overview**
 This repository contains **methodologies** for penetration testing, CTFs HTBs etc across various domains, including **Active Directory, Web Applications, Networks, and more**.
 The structure of this library ensures that methodologies are organized, and easy to follow.